 Falls and motor vehicle accidents are the most common cause of trauma injuries in children over the age of 1.
-Many children injured by falling or as a passenger, pedestrian or bicycle rider in a motor vehicle accident sustain multiple injuries such as broken bones, back and neck injuries and mild to severe brain damage.
+Often these accidents result in multiple injuries such as broken bones, back and neck injuries and mild to severe brain damage.
+These types of accidents may require trauma surgery.

-Pediatric trauma surgeons at Riley at IU Health work with a team of pediatric specialists including doctors in emergency medicine, general surgery, neurosurgery, orthopedic surgery, anesthesiology, intensive care, respiratory care and many specialty nurses to provide lifesaving treatments.
-The trauma surgeons at Riley at IU Health treat more than 1,400 children a year.
-The high number of patients helps doctors anticipate what kind of care may be needed for children who have similar injuries.
+Pediatric trauma surgeons at Riley Children's Health work with a team of pediatric specialists, including doctors in emergency medicine, general surgery, neurosurgery, orthopedic surgery, anesthesiology, intensive care, respiratory care and many specialty nurses to provide lifesaving treatments.
+The trauma surgeons at Riley Children's treat more than 1,400 children a year.
+This extensive experience helps us to anticipate what kind of care your child may need and respond quickly.

 - Head and spinal cord injuries